• DNDi logo

 Icon HIV

-The risk of developing active visceral leishmaniasis is up to 2,000 times greater in people living with HIV
+The risk of developing active visceral leishmaniasis is more than 100 times greater in people living with HIV

 see disease facts